rikbosch/PowerUp/Readme.markdown

 - Administration of scheduled tasks, windows services

 Follow @powerupdeploy on Twitter to keep up to date with progress.
+Also, I will be posting a series a blog entries at http://llevera.wordpress.com/2011/09/04/building-powerup-the-exclusive-behind-the-scenes-making-of-mini-series/ which will detail the design and use of PowerUp.

 # QuickStart